 - Helpful Websites and Resources

-1. Review/ Update your Academic Accommodation Plan: If you believe that your current Accommodation plan is not adequately addressing your disability related needs due to instruction moving online or due to other COVID 19 related challenges, please email us to request an appointment with a DSPS counselor.
-Your counselor will be happy to review or update your Academic Accommodation Plan and share resources as needed to address these challenges.
+1. Review/ Update your Academic Accommodation Plan: If you believe that your current Accommodation plan is not adequately addressing your disability related needs, please email us to request an appointment with a DSPS counselor.
+Your counselor will be happy to review or update your Academic Accommodation Plan and share resources as needed.

 2. Be Proactive and Advocate for your needs: We encourage you to be proactive and advocate for your needs.
 Please communicate and inform your instructor(s) ahead of time of regarding your need for approved accommodations per your Academic Accommodation Plan (AAP), so that they have an opportunity to arrange for them.
 Please feel free to reach out to DSPS staff if you feel you need assistance.